MicrosoftDocs/bing-docs/bing-docs/bing-video-search/concepts/get-videos.md

 ---
 title: "Search for videos using the Bing Video Search API"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: The Bing Video Search APIfinds and returns relevant videos from the web, it provides several features for intelligent and focused video retrieval on the web.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: conceptual
-ms.date: 06/24/2019
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Search for videos with the Bing Video Search API